Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reports Google Ads conversions broken down by conversion_action and date with optional campaign filter.
-It distinguishes itself from sibling google_ads_performance_report by specifying it provides conversion action breakdown, not just campaign-level metrics.
+The description clearly states the tool reports Google Ads conversions broken down by conversion_action and date, with an optional campaign filter.
+It explicitly distinguishes from sibling tools by pointing to google_ads_performance_report for campaign-level metrics, and the detailed return structure leaves no ambiguity about the tool's purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.